 For over 50 years, the Washington State University (WSU) and University of Idaho (U of I) have cooperated on sharing academic resources that have enriched educational opportunities for students and fostered the sharing of faculty, facilities, and ideas between our universities.
 The close proximity of two major land-grant institutions provides a unique opportunity for cooperation between two institutions with similar programs and a similar mission.

-Cooperative courses are offered at both institutions during the fall and spring semesters; summer courses are not cooperatively offered.
+Cooperative programs are offered at both institutions during the fall and spring semesters; summer courses are not cooperatively offered.

-At the end of each semester, U of I and WSU will automatically exchange transcripts for cooperative students to allow the home institution to record credit.
-WSU cooperative courses taken by U of I students will be posted as transfer credit, but count as resident credit toward degree requirements.
+At the beginning and the end of each semester, UI and WSU will automatically exchange transcripts for cooperative students to allow the home institution to record credit.
+WSU cooperative courses taken by UI students will be posted as transfer credit, but count as resident credit toward degree requirements.

-Students traveling between WSU and U of I can share the ride.
-Whether needing a ride or needing riders to share the cost, post rides on Zimride.
-Questions on how to purchasing a permit at U of I, please contact Parking & Transportation Services at 208-885-6426 or email@example.com.
-WSU and U of I have a reciprocal agreement with parking.
-If you want more information, please visit their website, call 509-335-7275 (PARK), or email.
+Students traveling between WSU and UI can share the ride.
+Whether needing a ride or needing riders to share the cost, post rides on ZipCar or contact those enrolled in the class.
+See the Academic Coordinator for student names.
+Questions on how to purchase a permit at UI, please contact Parking & Transportation Services at 208-885-6426 or email@example.com.
+UI made changes on how anyone with a WSU permit can park on UI campus.
+See their instructions.
+If you want more information, please visit transportation WSU website, call 509-335-7275 (PARK), or email.

 Washington State University Students

-WSU degree-seeking students wishing to register for approved U of I cooperative courses will take the following steps:
+WSU degree-seeking students wishing to register for approved UI cooperative program will take the following steps:

 - Consult your academic advisor to determine the proper class(es).